fedcloud-eu/edudns-doc/README.md

 # Secret management service for EGI Federated Cloud

-This is the documentation repository for Secret management service  for EGI Federated Cloud.
+This is the documentation repository for eduDNS service for GEANT.

-Visit [Vault documentation site](https://vault-doc.fedcloud.eu) for full documentation.
+Visit [eduDNS documentation site](https://edudns.docs.fedcloud.eu) for full documentation.